Global model structures for $*$-modules: Preliminaries

-In this short section, we recall that every compact Lie group is isomorphic to an actual subgroup of $\L(1)$, a so-called \emph{universal subgroup}.
+In this short section, we recall that every compact Lie group is isomorphic to an actual subgroup of $\L(1)$, a so-called \emph{completely universal subgroup}.
 Thus, all compact Lie groups act simultaneously on each $\L$-space $X$; these actions are compatible in the sense that they all are restrictions of the same action of $\L(1)$ on $X$.

 \begin{definition} Let $U_G$ be an orthogonal $G$-representation of countable dimension.
-We say that $U_G$ is \begin{enumerate}[i)] \item a \emph{$G$-preuniverse} if for each finite-dimensional $G$-representation $V$ that embeds into $U_G$, the representation $\bigoplus_\N V$ also embeds into $U_G$, \item a \emph{$G$-universe} if it is a preuniverse that contains a 1-dimensional (hence a countable dimensional) trivial subrepresentation, \item a \emph{faithful $G$-(pre-)universe} if it is a $G$-(pre-)universe that is faithful when considered as a $G$-representation, \item a \emph{complete $G$-universe} if it is a $G$-universe that contains one copy, and hence countably many copies of each irreducible $G$-representation. \end{enumerate} \end{definition}
+We say that $U_G$ is \begin{enumerate}[i)] \item a \emph{$G$-universe} if it contains a 1-dimensional trivial subrepresentation and has the property that for each finite-dimensional $G$-representation $V$ that embeds into $U_G$, the representation $\bigoplus_\N V$ also embeds into $U_G$, \item a \emph{complete $G$-universe} if it is a $G$-universe that contains one copy, and hence countably many copies of each irreducible $G$-representation. \end{enumerate} \end{definition}